Indicates clickable "hotspot"

 The site is wheelchair friendly, although there are a number of slopes, and able-bodied helpers may be needed for manual wheelchairs.
 The site is on a clifftop and parents are warned to keep a close eye on their children.
 Dogs are allowed on site, but must be kept on a lead at all times.
 Only assistance dogs are welcome in The Wing.
 See our review on Euan’s Guide here.

 The Battle of Britain Memorial is a place for remembrance.
 In addition, the Trustees have a duty to protect visitors to the site.
-With both those things in mind, a policy has been introduced which prohibits the use of small unmanned flying aircraft (drones) unless permission has been sought, and granted, in advance.
+With that in mind, a policy has been introduced which prohibits the use of small unmanned flying aircraft (drones) unless permission has been sought, and granted, in advance.
 Applications should be made to the site manager, but bear in mind the need to allow sufficient time for any application to be considered.
 The full policy can be read by following this link

 Entry to the Memorial is free.